nikaza/quaternion/README.md

 The quaternion library can be built as either a shared or a static library.
 By default it is built as a shared library (configurable in the top level CMakeLists.txt).
 Link the library quaternion.a or quaternion.so to your project.
 Quaternions work through commutative operator overloading, so the interface should be intuitive.

 -- TODO
-* Implement fast rotation algorithms using OpenMP (the project is currently built with the -fopenmp flag)
+* Implement fast rotation algorithm using OpenMP (the project is currently built with the -fopenmp flag)
+* Add doxygen documentation

 -- Licensing